turbolynx-dslab/TurboLynx/README.md

   - Converts query results (in CSV format) to JSON for JavaScript compatibility.
 - **Flask Client**:
   - Demonstrates how to send queries and interpret the JSON responses.

+Note that you SHOULD run socket server before running the Flask server.

 ### Running the Flask Server